NethServer/docs/administrator-manual/en/mail.rst

 * :guilabel:`Allow From`:  all messages from specified sender are always accepted
 * :guilabel:`Allow To`: all messages destined to specified address are always accepted

-.. warning:: The use of whitelists and blacklists is not recommended.
+.. warning:: The use of blacklists is not recommended.
 Use this option only if the system fails to recognize spam even after a proper training.

 Queue management
 ================

-Messages are places in a queue before sending.
+Messages are placed in a queue before sending.
 If a message can not be delivered, the message remains in queue until maximum configured time is reached (see :ref:`mail_messages-section`).